alongchamps/Rack-Root/README.md

 # Back end
 Python - I'm going with Flask for this project

-Database - to be detemrined, probably something schemaless
+Database - to be determined

 # Features
 * Track the inventory and relationships of hardware/VMs in your home lab.
 Everything from racks to servers to NAS devices to the hard drives inside are intended to be in scope.
 Of course, that's not a complete list of object types.